mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

     and flee the planet.
 2. The killer was one of the cleaning staff, who has having an affair with Ruthven.
-It was a crime of passion, using a weapon stolen from Tharrius’ quarters.
+It was a crime of passion, using a weapon stolen from Tharrius' quarters.
-3. Ruthven killed himself using a weapon he stole from Tharrius’ quarters.
+3. Ruthven killed himself using a weapon he stole from Tharrius' quarters.
 He was suffering from an incurable disease, and decided to use his inevitable death to advance the cause of one of the planetary factions.